thirdtank/brut/brutrb.com/forms.md

 If that returns `nil`, we want to re-render the `LoginPage`, exposing some sort of constraint violation message so it can be rendered.
 We also want the form fields to be pre-filled with the values the visitor provided.

-`for_form_input` can handle this, so we need to pass our form object into `LoginPage` instead of allowing `LoginPage` to create an empty one.
+`Brut::FrontEnd::Components` can handle this, so we need to pass our form object into `LoginPage` instead of allowing `LoginPage` to create an empty one.
 We can do that by adding a `form:` keyword argument that defaults to `nil`:

 ```ruby {3,4}
 # app/src/front_end/pages/login_page.rb